yihanjiang/Sequential-RNN-Decoder/README.md

 - Python (2.7.10+)
 - numpy (1.14.1)
 - Keras (2.0)
 - scikit-commpy (0.3.0) For Commpy, we use a modified version of the original commpy, which is in the folder with name commpy.
-Commpy will be depreciated for future versions.
+You don't need to install commpy via pip.
+The original commpy has a few bugs which is fixed in our version.
 - h5py (2.7.0)
 - tensorflow (1.5)